kizu/kizu.ru/src/posts/2017-06-27-keyboard-only-focus/index.en.md

 If you'd look at this example in Firefox, you could see two different issues:

 1. At Firefox for Mac it would work properly unless you'd click on a styled span, in which case you'll see the focus-ring.
 That's unfortunate, as while for proper native controls things are ok, I'm sure there would be cases when people would like to have this kind of control over interactive parts of pages that should have the same behavior as the native controls.
 But as things are work as intended at Windows, maybe that behavior at Mac is a bug?
 Probably we could see it fixed in future.
-2. This issue is bigger and worse — as [Patrick has mentioned](https://twitter.com/patrick_h_lauke/status/879808288669433857), there is a really weird heuristic which makes the `:-moz-focusring` to apply all-the-time once you've used a keyboard navigation on page at least once.
+2. This issue is bigger and worse — as Patrick has mentioned on the birdsite, there is a really weird heuristic which makes the `:-moz-focusring` to apply all-the-time once you've used a keyboard navigation on page at least once.
 That makes this solution not stable enough.
 Especially, given that in some cases I managed to “break” Firefox making it to consider **every** page to be in this keyboard-navigation always-on from the start and on refresh, which was fixed only after the browser restart.

 In other browsers, you shouldn't see anything there unless someone would already implement the `:focus-visible`.
 If that would happen — tell me and I'll update this post!